 Land cover, land use and landscape

 This article presents statistical data on land cover, land use and landscapes.
-For land cover and landscape data are available for 27 of the European Union (EU) Member States; no data for Croatia.
-For the analysis of land use, data are available for 23 Member States; Bulgaria, Croatia, Cyprus, Malta and Romania are not covered and not included in the EU totals and averages.
-The data were gathered as part of the Land use/cover area frame survey, or LUCAS; the first of these was undertaken in the summer of 2009 and the second in 2012.
-LUCAS is the largest harmonised land survey implemented in the EU.
+Data are available for 27 of the European Union (EU) Member States: Croatia is not covered and not included in the EU totals and averages.
+The data were gathered as part of the Land use/cover area frame survey (LUCAS) undertaken in the spring and summer of 2012.
+LUCAS is the largest harmonised land field survey implemented in the EU.

 Land can be divided into two interlinked concepts:

 - land cover refers to the bio-physical coverage of land (for example, crops, grass, broad-leaved forest, or built-up area);

 - land use indicates the socioeconomic use of land (for example, agriculture, forestry, recreation or residential use).